-The procedure described below is a presentation of all the questions in the topology configuration.
-In actual practice, all questions may not be presented for a particular configuration, depending on the topology deployed.
+The procedure described below is a hypothetical presentation of all the questions in the topology configuration.
+In actual practice, it is impossible for all questions to be presented in any one configuration, as this part of the dialog is not linear like the other sections, but branches depending on the parameter values entered.